dyacob/sera2latex/README.md

     dvips -f myfile.dvi > myfile.ps
     lpr myfile.ps

-Once in postscript form, you may preview with `ghostview', `xpsv', or `xpsview' etc.
+Once in postscript form, you may preview with 'ghostview', 'xpsv', or 'xpsview' etc.

 The complete list of options: